-Elitsa is a PhD student focusing on understanding to what extent the presence of antibiotic-resistant bacteria (ARB) in rivers poses a risk to human health.
+Elitsa is a PhD student focusing on understanding the public health risks from exposure to antibiotic-resistant bacteria (ARB) in rivers and other freshwater environments.

-Her research builds upon previous work in coastal waters which found that recreational activities, such as bathing, are associated with an increased risk of exposure to and colonisation by ARB.
+Her research builds upon previous work on coastal waters which found that recreational activities, such as bathing, are associated with an increased risk of exposure to and colonisation by ARB.

 Elitsa’s lead supervisor is Dr Anne Leonard, with Prof William Gaze, Prof Ruth Garside, Dr Andrew Singer, and Dr Nicola Elviss as additional supervisors.

-Elitsa’s project is funded by NERC GW4+ DTP and while based at the University of Exeter, additional project partners include the UK Centre for Ecology and Hydrology, and the UK Health Security Agency, with further support from the Environmental Agency.
+Elitsa’s current project is funded by NERC GW4+ DTP and is based at the University of Exeter, with additional project partners including the UK Centre for Ecology and Hydrology, and the UK Health Security Agency, with further support from the Environmental Agency.